 You still need a Premium Netflix account, and a compatible TV — in this case an HDR TV rather than a 4K TV, with access to Netflix.

-As with 4K, not everything is available in HDR, but titles that are will be labelled as such.
+As with 4K, not everything is available in HDR, but titles that are will be labeled as such.
 You can search for HDR titles specifically or hope your favorite shows and movies are available in that format.

 As long as you’ve got the right hardware and account, Netflix HDR content will stream properly on its own.